DarkFox/rejseplanen-card/README.md

 # rejseplanen-card
 Lovelace card for listing departures from Rejseplanen sensors

-This currently only works with my [Custom Rejseplanen](https://github.com/DarkFox/custom_rejseplanen) component.
-When I'm happy with it, I plan to make a pull request on the built-in Rejseplanen component in HA
+This works with the [Rejseplanen sensor](https://www.home-assistant.io/components/rejseplanen/) included in Home Assistant.

 I've tried to add as many styles for different transit types and routes as I could find, but please let me know if any are missing.

 ![Example](https://raw.githubusercontent.com/DarkFox/rejseplanen-card/master/rejseplanen-card-example.png)

+# Installation

+## HACS

+Add "DarkFox/rejseplanen-card" as a custom repository with the type "plugin" in HACS Settings, then click install.

-## Installation
+## Manual installation

 ### Step 1